-Just as you think you have got on top of your baby’s sleep routine, suddenly you will find that he changes the game plan.
-As your little one gets older, his need for day sleeps become less and so you will find that fitting all the day sleeps into the day with longer awake times, mean that bedtime is suddenly at 10pm.
+How to drop a day sleep is a question that comes up for lots of parents.
+Just as you think you have got on top of your baby’s sleep routine, suddenly you will find that they change the game plan.
+As your little one gets older, their need for day sleeps become less and so you will find that fitting all the day sleeps into the day with longer awake times, mean that bedtime is suddenly at 10pm.

 We call these shifts in day sleep routine CUSP ages and interestingly it happens at very specific ages:

 - At 9 months your baby will drop from 3 to 2 day sleeps

 - At 12-14 months your baby will drop to 1 day sleep